-The index is rebalanced monthly on the last business day of the month.
-Any inclusion after the index cutoff day (t-3) will not be considered in the re-balancing process, but will become effective at the end of the following month.
-New bonds issued are taken into account if they are publicly known to settle until the last calendar day of the month, inclusive, and if their rating and amount outstanding has become known at least three trading days before the end of the month.
+The iBoxx ChinaBond Asian High Yield Index is rebalanced monthly on the last business day of the month.
+Any inclusion after the index cut-off day (t-3) will not be considered in the rebalancing process, but will become effective at the end of the following month.
+New bonds issued are taken into account if they are publicly known to settle before the last calendar day of the month, inclusive, and if their rating and amount outstanding has become known at least three trading days before the end of the month.